bg

 • Are hardware wallets safer than software wallets?

-Generally, yes.
-Hardware wallets store your private keys offline, making them immune to online threats like hacking and malware.
-Software wallets are connected to the internet, which introduces a higher level of risk, though they are more convenient for frequent use.
+Yes, hardware wallets are generally safer because they store private keys offline, protecting them from online threats like hacking and malware.
+Software wallets are connected to the internet, which adds a layer of risk but offers more convenience.

 • Can I recover my crypto if I lose my wallet?

-With most non-custodial wallets, you are given a recovery phrase (or seed phrase) during setup.
-If you lose your device, you can use this phrase to restore your wallet and access your funds on a new device.
-It is crucial to store this phrase securely offline.
+Yes, if you use a non-custodial wallet.
+During setup, you receive a recovery phrase (or seed phrase).
+You must store this phrase securely offline.
+If you lose your device, you can use this phrase to restore your wallet and funds on a new one.

 Our website uses cookies.
 Our Cookie Policy